enricllagostera/altctrls-info/docs/index.md

 ### Electronics

+- [All About Circuits](https://www.allaboutcircuits.com/textbook/) - A website with texbooks, video lectures and a variety of materials about electronics.
+Made by EETech.
+Price: Free.
-- [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3) - a versatile board that has a good balance between number of connections, simplicity, and tons of libraries, examples, and compatible platforms.
+- [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3) - A versatile board that has a good balance between number of connections, simplicity, and tons of libraries, examples, and compatible platforms.
 Made by Arduino.
 Price: 22 USD.
 License: open-source hardware.
 - Conductive thread resources.
-- [Makey Makey](https://makeymakey.com/) - a board that turns low-current connections into keypresses and mouse events, without changing any software.
+- [Makey Makey](https://makeymakey.com/) - A board that turns low-current connections into keypresses and mouse events, without changing any software.
 Great for turning bananas into keyboards!
 Made by JoyLabz.
 Price: 50 USD.
 License: Proprietary.
-- [Micro:bit](https://microbit.org/) - a small board with built-in accelerometers, compass and radio.
+- [Micro:bit](https://microbit.org/) - A small board with built-in accelerometers, compass and radio.
 It features a block-based visual programming system and can connect via USB and Bluetooth.
 Made by BBC.
 Price: 27 CAD.
-- Teensy.
+- [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) - A versatile board that can simulate HID (human-interaction devices) and is compatible with many libraries.
+It features lots of pins in a small size.
+Made by PJRC.
+Price: 20 USD.

 ### Game Engine Plugins and Tools